 Response Compression: Enable compression techniques like Gzip or Brotli to reduce payload size and accelerate data transfer.

-Pagination and Filtering: For large datasets, implement pagination, filtering, and sorting mechanisms to limit the amount of data sent in a single request.
+Pagination and Filtering: For large datasets, implement pagination and filtering mechanisms to limit the amount of data sent in a single request.

 Database Optimizations